 Article

-8 min read
+7 min read

-Prenup in Australia: Everything You Need to Know in 2023
+Prenup in Australia: Everything You Need to Know in 2024

 Prenup

-Prenuptial agreements, or "prenups" for short, are becoming increasingly popular in Australia.
-A prenup is a legal agreement made by a couple, normally in a long-term relationship before they get married.
+Prenuptial agreements, or prenups for short, are becoming increasingly popular in Australia.
+A prenup is a legal agreement made by a couple, normally in a long-term relationship, before they get married.
 This agreement outlines how their assets and finances will be divided in the event of a divorce or separation.

 While prenups were once seen as something only for the wealthy, they are now being used by a wider range of couples who want to protect their financial interests and property rights for the future.
-If you're contemplating a marriage, it's worth considering whether a prenup agreement could benefit you.
+If you're contemplating a marriage, as much as we don't want to think about a relationship breakdown in the early stages, having a financial agreement in place on good terms can prevent things from getting messy further down the line.

-The Legal Status of a Prenuptial Agreement in Australia
+The legal status of a prenuptial agreement in Australia

-However, there are certain conditions that must be met in order for the legal rights and asset protection of a prenup to be considered valid.
+In Australia, prenuptial agreements are recognised as legally binding documents under the Family Law Act 1975; however, there are certain conditions that must be met in order for the legal rights and asset protection of a prenup to be considered valid.

 This includes both parties receiving independent legal advice and providing full disclosure of their financial situation, any businesses owned or properties held in their name.
+This is especially relevant if your spouse is set to inherit a large entitlement, however, the benefits of this legally binding financial agreement can have benefits to anyone, regardless of estate size.

 A prenuptial agreement is a written contract signed before a marriage.
 It can cover a wide range of topics and assets; related to finances, property division, investments, debts, and inheritances.
 It can also include provisions for spousal maintenance or alimony.